rankynbass/XIVLauncher4rpm/README.md

 sudo dnf copr remove rankyn/xivlauncher
 ```
 ### openSUSE
-The repo is built for tumbleweed, but works with LEAP 15.4 as well.
+The repo is built for tumbleweed, LEAP 15.4 and 15.5.
 It's possible anything from the 15.x family will work, but 15.2 hit end-of-life on 2021-12-31 and 15.3 will hit EOL on 2022-11-30, so I won't bother testing them.
 If you ever have problems with the repo not refreshing properly (not seeing a new update, for example), just uninstall and reinstall the repo.

 *Install*
 ```
 sudo zypper addrepo -r https://copr.fedorainfracloud.org/coprs/rankyn/xivlauncher/repo/opensuse-tumbleweed/rankyn-xivlauncher-opensuse-tumbleweed.repo sudo zypper install XIVLauncher
 ```
+Replace opensuse-tumbleweed with opensuse-leap-15.4 or opensuse-leap-15.5 for those distos.

 *Uninstall*
 ```
 sudo zypper remove XIVLauncher